 Compensable delays are those where there’s going to be some compensation involved for the delay to the project.
 Non-compensable delays are caused by something beyond the control of both the client and the contractor.

-Concurrent Delays are simultaneous delays caused by the contractor and the client, that might affect the critical path of the project schedule and completion date.
+Concurrent Delays are reciprocal delays originated by the contractor and the client, that might affect the critical path of the project schedule and the completion date.

-Critical interests in a project include the estimate of important time for completing it, and identification of the sequence of activities on which delay causes the delay to project completion.
-A sound estimate of project time requires valid assumptions how the project is carried out.
-CPM (Critical Path Method) is one of the most commonly used modeling techniques to determine a project’s critical path and calculate the float time and the completion time of the project.
 In addition, it must prospectively forecast the likely effect of changed circumstances.
-CPM technique uses the project network analysis technique depending on primarily two variables which are activity durations and relationships .
+CPM technique uses project network diagrams depending on primarily two variables which are activity durations and relationships.
 Given the set of activities involved in a construction project with those durations and activity relationships, the CPM uniquely derives the necessary time for completing the project.
-CPM provides a formal structure systematically describe the project schedule in a way that can simulate the time impact of any change in construction project assumptions.
+CPM provides a formal structure that systematically describes the project schedule in a way that can simulate the time impact of any change in construction project assumptions.